fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 - End the last example is the flow around a square with passive scalar as a visualization tool.
 - Here at the inlet we have this smooth step function for the passive scalar, as a result, we can see this nice pattern downstream due to the turbulence;
 - As always, everything is very CUSTOMIZABLE.
 We could change the position of the square, we could include more squares; change the number os steeps here at the inlet;
-- You can see the complete code here in this link, and you can access the slides using the QR code at the end of this talk.
 {{< /speaker_note >}}

 ---